 Some tress have fruits that ripen every 3,000 year.
 Some take 6,000 years.
 While the ones that are the most treasured takes 9,000 years.

 Anyone who consumes the 3,000-years fruits will become immortal.
-And in the process attain enlightenment.
+And will be in the process to attain enlightenment.
 When the 6,000-years peaches are eaten, one attains immortality.
 And when the 9,000-years peach fruit is eaten, one will live for as long as there is time in the universe.

 On top of that, the infamous classic stories of the Monkey God tells of his adventures.
 One of which was how he became immortal by gate-crashing the peach garden to feast on the juicy fruits.